motetpaper/kbdate-sh/README.md

 **GitHub is very useful for developing bash scripts.** You can use wokflows to automate repetitive tasks.
 Also, you can download and package source regularly to see how well installs look and feel on different Linux distributions.

-Right now, we look at Debian packages, which also be be installed on Ubuntu.
-We will briefly review the steps to install a bash script and its companion manpage on Linux using the Debian packaging system.
+Right now, we look at Debian packages, which can also be installed on Ubuntu Linux.

+Let us briefly review the steps to install a bash script and its companion manpage on Linux using the Debian packaging system.

 ### Download the source files.